 Web data is especially noisy.
 For example, Wikipedia articles are not translations of each other, so the sentences being aligned are not necessarily alignable.
 Much of the web data is contaminated with new and old machine translations.

 No. In fact, the most creative translations are some of the most problematic.
 Human translations of books, subtitles or marketing material may be restructured or reordered to fit the flow or layout.
-An idiom, telephone number or language or price name could be translated to a different, locale-appropriate idiom, telephone number or language name or currency and format.
+An abbreviation could be expanded.
+An idiom, telephone number or language name or price could be translated to a different, locale-appropriate idiom, telephone number,language name, currency or format.

 I’m feeling lucky.